 High cholesterol in seniors is a very serious issue, but the good news is, there are ways that seniors and their healthcare providers can lower their cholesterol levels and get them to a healthy, manageable spot.
 Just because a senior has high cholesterol at one point, it doesn't mean that they will have it forever.
 Caregivers can also play an important role in helping seniors lower their high cholesterol and in preventing high cholesterol levels from forming.

-While some genetics may come into play, leaving certain seniors more prone to high cholesterol, even those with a family history of this condition can often do things to lower high cholesterol or prevent cholesterol-related plaques from forming.
+While some genetic factors may come into play, leaving certain seniors more prone to high cholesterol, even those with a family history of this condition can often do things to lower high cholesterol or prevent cholesterol-related plaques from forming.
 The first and most important thing that seniors should do, is make changes to their lifestyle.

 In addition to maintaining a healthy diet, seniors who have or may suffer from high cholesterol, should also start exercising daily.
 While exercise may be difficult for seniors with mobility issues, something as simple as biking on a stationary bike, walking or stretching can actually go a long way.
 The more active seniors are, the better equipped they will be to fight off issues with high cholesterol.
+It is a good idea for a senior to talk to his or her Health Care Provider about exercising plans and discuss any medical issues that may be affected by exercise.

 Seniors who have alarmingly high cholesterol levels may also need special cholesterol medication to help keep their cholesterol levels balanced and to prevent more serious cardiovascular issues from forming.